Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Other sources of intereference can come from the hw itself:
 - memory controller: variability in latency for memory operations
-- NoC traffic: routing algorithms can not always guarantee latenciies
+- NoC traffic: routing algorithms can not always guarantee latencies
 - access to front side bus
 - cache state
 - cache latencies